 SELECT DISTINCT always treats

 NULL as a normal value.
-This could be coherent with considering
+This seems to me coherent with considering

-NULL as a missing value or not.
-It is incoherent with the idea of treating it as an unknown value.
+NULL as a missing value (someone could disagree).
+But it is incoherent with the idea of treating it as an unknown value.

 Primary keys don’t allow

 NULL columns.
 Primary keys logically identify each row, this is one of the pillars of relational algebra.
 So this is consistent with treating

 NULL as an unknown value.
 But if the primary key consists of multiple columns, it should be allowed to store

 NULL markers – as long as no row only consists of

 NULLs and unicity is certain.
 Of course this is just a theoretical objection, since a practical implementation would probably be not desirable.